 The Camp Shalom day runs from 9:15 am - 3:45 pm.
 Early care is offered from 7:30 am - 9:15 am and after care from 3:45 pm - 5:30 pm.
 For campers using bus service, pick-up and drop-off times vary depending on the stop selected at registration.
 Pick-up time is approximately between 8:25 am - 9:00 am and drop-off time is approximately between 4:10 pm - 5:00 pm.

-Camp Shalom is divided into three units allowing us to provide small camper-to-counselor ratios for all ages.
-The 3 units are Aleph (grades K-1), Bet (grades 2-3), and Gimel (grades 4-5).
-Each unit is then divided into smaller groups by grade and each group has 12-16 campers and 3-4 counselors.
+Camp Shalom is divided into five units, allowing us to provide small camper-to-counselor ratios and staff support for all ages.
+The five units are Aleph (grades K-1), Bet (2nd grade), Hey (3rd grade), Gimel (4th grade), and Dalet (5th grade).
+Each unit is then divided into smaller groups by grade, and each group has 12-16 campers and 3-4 counselors.
 The campers stay with their group for most of the day.

 Each group will have a designated swim time multiple times per week.
 Activities will be offered, but free swim will be prioritized.